Frequently Asked Questions

 To ensure you have remaining eligibility for your Cal Grant, please log into Web grants for Students to check on the renewal status of your Cal Grant award.

-No, you will NOT need to submit a GPA Verification Form if you received a confirmed Cal Grant award for the 2023-2024 school year.
+No, you will NOT need to submit a GPA Verification Form if you received a Cal Grant award for the 2023-2024 school year.
 As a service to our students, LMU annually submits your GPA to CSAC so that you can have continued eligibility for your Cal Grant.

 Your Cal Grant will be automatically renewed as long as you continue to demonstrate financial need, you are making satisfactory academic progress and you have remaining eligibility according to the California Student Aid Commission (CSAC).